Challenge level: 4 out of 5

 Once you have registered for the challenge, we'll send you a realistic and achievable training plan, which builds up gradually as the event gets closer.

 Please don't be!
 The majority of people will sign up on their own.
-Once you've signed up to the challenge, we'll send you a link to the private Facebook group for everyone taking part in Women V Cancer Cycle London to Amsterdam 2021.
+Once you've signed up to the challenge, we'll send you a link to the private Facebook group for everyone taking part in the Women V Cancer London to Amsterdam Bike Ride 2022.

 We encourage you to use this space to share tips, advice, kind thoughts and updates with your fellow challengers.
 You can also take this opportunity to organise meet-ups before the challenge, as often there will be someone in your local area you can train or fundraise with.